ivotron/popper2-paper/paper.md

 ### Command Line Interface (CLI)

-Besides allowing users to communicate with the workflow runner, the CLI provides with search capabilities so that users can search for existing actions implemented by other researchers and developers;
-allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy;
+Besides allowing users to communicate with the workflow runner, the CLI allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy;
-generates configuration files for continuous integration systems, e.g. TravisCI, Jenkins, Gitlab-CI, etc. so that users can continuously validate the workflows they implement;
+generates configuration files for continuous integration systems, e.g. TravisCI, Jenkins, Gitlab-CI, etc. so that users can continuously validate their workflows;
 provides dynamic workflow variable substitution capabilities, among others.

 ### Workflow Definition and Configuration Parsers